sagehillprosthetics/sageprosthetics/README.md

 https://www.sageprosthetics.org

 ## Usage

-Email current webmaster for the cloudinary keys and login information
+Ask current webmaster for invite to GitHub repo

-Clone the project
+Ask current webmaster for the cloudinary keys and login information Email Timothy Guo @ timg51237@gmail.com to add to firebase project

 ### Instructions (all commands to be typed in terminal)
 1. Clone this repository: